 “Why you want to know: Your shooter should be aware of any lighting needs or issues specific to the space.
 If they haven’t ever worked in your venue, they should be willing to check it out beforehand.”

 To be honest, I don’t blame The Knot for including this question in their important questions to ask a photographer before booking.
-After all, according to their 2017 survey where they surveyed nearly 13,000 couples married in 2017, the average cost for a wedding photographer was $2,630.
-The survey also states that in 2017, the average cost of a wedding in the U.S. was $33,391.
-The same survey shows that the average wedding cost in New Jersey last year was $62,074.
+After all, according to their 2019 survey where they surveyed nearly 27,000 couples married in 2019, the average cost for a wedding photographer was $2,400.
+The survey also states that in 2019, the average cost of a wedding in the U.S. was $33,900.
+The same survey shows that the average wedding cost in New Jersey last year was $53,400.
 When you compare those numbers and apply the results to weddings in the Tri-State area, you quickly realize that the average person surveyed is not looking for a luxury and/or extremely experienced photographer.
-If you are working with a photographer who charges $2,630 in our area, the photographer is likely less experienced and if I were considering that photographer myself, I’d be tempted to ask that question, too.
+If you are working with a photographer who charges $2,400 in our area, the photographer is likely less experienced and probably has another full-time job.
+If I were considering that newer photographer myself, I’d be tempted to ask that question, too.

 So you’re probably wondering how I’m going to answer that question since the answer obviously depends on which venue you’ve chosen for your big day.
 Personally, when I get that question, I tend to ask brides why they’re concerned whether or not I’ve shot at their venue before.
 Of course, that doesn’t answer the question so I have to also include a “yes” or a “no.” And then I’m left wondering if they’re going to cross me off their short list simply because I haven’t shot at their venue before.

 I’m sure that has often been the case with certain inquiring couples, and that’s fine.
-We’re fortunate enough to book out every year with couples we love and we wouldn’t have it any other way!
+I’m fortunate enough to book out every year with couples I love and I wouldn’t have it any other way!
 However, if it’s a venue I haven’t shot at before that’s on my bucket list, then I might be a little disappointed that I got shut out of the opportunity when the answer to that ever popular question is actually that it doesn’t matter if I’ve shot at their venue before.
-Whoa!
-Shocker, right?!
-Trust me, I can explain.

 Back to that question from the article published by The Knot.
 I agree that your photographer “should be aware of any lighting needs or issues related to the space.”
 However, professional and experienced photographers will assess this within seconds upon arriving in a new space and will be able to adapt quickly and find the light that will allow them to capture images that are representative of their style.
 And the light at your specific venue?
 It’s different each and every time.
 It is highly unlikely that the light will be exactly the same at your venue as it was even just a few minutes before you arrived.
 Light changes constantly, even during a portrait session.
 All it takes is turning a few degrees and you’ve got a different lighting scenario.
 So it doesn’t matter if photographers have shot at your venue before.
 What matters is if they can find the light that will allow them to create the types of images you fell in love with when you were looking at their portfolio.